 For tips on using Handshake, select a topic below:

-Your Handshake account is automatically created 48 hours after you have enrolled in courses at VCU — no need to do anything before then, we make it easy for you!
-Any accounts created prior to that 48-hour period will be automatically deleted since they won’t sync properly with VCU systems.
-If you need further assistance, please email email@example.com for more information.
+Your Handshake account is automatically created 48 hours after you have registered for courses in the next/upcoming semester at VCU – we make it easy for you!
+Please do not manually create an account as it will not sync properly with VCU systems.

-Complete a profile that highlights your interests, skills and studies
+Complete your profile to highlight your interests, skills and studies

-Drive up your profile completion (thus making your profile more appealing to employers) by filling out all the different sections.
-VCU preloads some of your information, usually based on data from Banner.
-Check to be sure all preloaded information is correct, especially your major and GPA; if you find any errors, contact Career Services as soon as possible!
+Make your profile more appealing to prospective employers by filling out all the different sections.
+VCU preloads some of your information based on data from Banner.
+Check to be sure all preloaded information is correct, especially your major and GPA; if you find any errors, contact Career Services at firstname.lastname@example.org.

-Here are the steps that you can take to make your profile as complete as possible:
+Follow these steps to make your profile as complete as possible:

-- Fill out your Work Experience.
-Make sure your Work Experience has a Job title, Employer, Time Period and Location.
+- Fill out your Work & Volunteer Experience.
+Make sure your experiences have a Job title, Employer/Organization, Time Period and Location.

-- Add multiple skills, documents, courses, and/or projects.
+- Add multiple skills, as well as courses and projects.

 - Complete “Your Interests” for job type, job location, and job role.
 80% of students who share their interests get a message from a recruiter.
 Handshake also uses your job interests to recommend opportunities to you.
 You can update these preferences as often as you like for a customized feed.